 Participants are immediately vested in their contributions plus actual earnings thereon.
-Vesting in the Parent Company's regular and discretionary matching contributions and earnings thereon is over a five-year period; a participant vests 20% per year beginning after the first year of vesting service and is fully vested after five years of vesting service.
+Vesting in the Parent Company's matching contributions and earnings thereon is over a five-year period; a participant vests 20% per year beginning after the first year of vesting service and is fully vested after five years of vesting service.